Welcome to Paradise! Dalton Realty, Inc.

 Whidbey has three unincorporated population centers, Clinton, Freeland,and Greenbank, and three incorporated towns, Langley, Coupeville, and Oak Harbor.

-Island County offices are closed Fridays, as an austerity measure.
-You're likely to get an answering machine for most departments, all week long.
+Island County offices are open Monday through Friday.
+You're likely to get an answering machine for most departments.
 Leave a message; they'll call back.

 The links below are for the government entities on Whidbey that maintain websites.